 2. Lutein and zeaxanthin

-Lutein and zeaxanthin act as a natural sunscreen and are thought to play a role in protecting the eyes from harmful blue light.
+Lutein and zeaxanthin act as a natural sunscreen and are thought to help protect the eyes from harmful blue light.

-Lutein and zeaxanthin usually occur together in foods – for example, in kale, spinach, swiss chard, pistachios, red grapes, egg yolks, and green peas.
+Lutein and zeaxanthin are usually found together in foods such as kale, spinach, Swiss chard, pistachios, red grapes, egg yolks, and green peas.

 Egg yolks are thought to be one of the most beneficial sources because carotenoids are absorbed better by the body when eaten alongside fat.
-If you don’t eat eggs, consider adding other sources of healthy fat like avocados, olive oil, or nuts and seeds to your meals.
+You can check out our article, 10 quick and easy egg recipes, for cooking inspiration.
+If you don’t eat eggs, consider adding other sources of healthy fats like avocados, olive oil, or nuts and seeds to your meals.

 3. Vitamin C

-Our eyes require a high, constant supply of antioxidants to stay healthy – more so than any other organ in the body.
-One of these antioxidants, vitamin C, is thought to be particularly important.
+Our eyes require a high, constant supply of antioxidants to stay healthy – more so than any other organ.
+One of these antioxidants, vitamin C, is considered to be particularly important.

-Various studies have found that people with cataracts tend to have lower levels of antioxidants in their body.
-And other studies suggest that taking vitamin C supplements reduces the risk of cataracts.
+Various studies have shown that people with cataracts tend to have lower levels of antioxidants in their bodies.
+And other studies suggest that increased dietary vitamin C may reduce the risk of cataracts.

 4. Gamma-linolenic acid

 Gamma-linolenic acid (GLA) is a type of omega-6 fatty acid.
-Unlike other omega-6 fatty acids, research suggests that GLA may have anti-inflammatory properties which can help improve symptoms of dry eye disease by preventing tears from evaporating too quickly.
+Unlike other variants, research suggests that GLA may have anti-inflammatory properties, which can help improve symptoms of dry eye disease by preventing tears from evaporating too quickly.

-For example, in this study, when women with dry eyes were given a daily dose of evening primrose oil containing 300mg of GLA, their symptoms improved over a six month period.
+For example, in this study, women with dry eyes were given a daily dose of evening primrose oil containing 300mg of GLA, and their symptoms improved over six months.

-Omega-6s also play a role in brain function, growth, and development, and are essential for health.
+Omega-6s also affect brain function, growth, and development and are essential for health.
 However, it’s important not to consume too much, as this can lead to chronic inflammation and increase the risk of disease.

-Note: It’s important to always seek the advice of your doctor before adding any supplements – such as primrose oil – to your diet, as they’re not suitable for everyone.
+Note: It’s important to always seek advice from your doctor before adding any supplements to your diet, as they’re not suitable for everyone.

 5. Vitamin B6, B9, and B12